 I have since got to know Viki Moore (owner of Island Cruising) through this sailing season (2024).
 Viki's hands-on assistance to all rally members is mind-blowing.
 What stuns me is Viki's knowledge-base.
 She knows so many people in the Pacific and will always give you an answer.
 If she doesn't know the answer, she will find out for you.

-Viki really is passionate about the cruising industry and carries weight in decision-making policy, in particular in New Zealand.
+Viki really is passionate about the cruising industry as a whole and carries weight in decision-making policy, in particular in New Zealand.
 This cumulative information knowledge base will suit any seasoned cruising professional, or novice trying to venture into this wonderful life, called cruising.

 The cruising fraternity respect Viki's input hugely and the sole reason we are doing more rallies with them.
 Not only that, we get Rally member benefits, some 5-20% off what non-members pay for business services on the yacht.